cniblock/milestone-covid-19-study/README.md

 ![COVID Banner](banner-coronavirus_0.webp)

-## Template Instructions

-## Cloud IDE Reminders

-To log into the Heroku toolbelt CLI:

-1. Log in to your Heroku account and go to *Account Settings* in the menu under your avatar.
-2. Scroll down to the *API Key* and click *Reveal*
-3. Copy the key
-4. In your Cloud IDE, from the terminal, run `heroku_config`
-5. Paste in your API key when asked

-You can now use the `heroku` CLI program - try running `heroku apps` to confirm it works.
-This API key is unique and private to you so do not share it.
-If you accidentally make it public then you can create a new one with *Regenerate API Key*.

 ## Dataset Content

 The dataset is sourced from a public repository provided by the Mexican government and hosted on [Kaggle](https://www.kaggle.com/datasets/meirnizri/covid19-dataset).
 The original dataset contains anonymized patient-related information, including pre-existing conditions, symptoms, and outcomes related to COVID-19.